NLeSC/guide/languages/python.md

 To manage multiple virtualenv environments and reference them only by name, use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org).
 To create a new environment, run `mkvirtualenv environment_name`, to start using it, run `workon environment_name` and to stop working with it, run `deactivate`.

+If you are using Python 3 only, you can also make use of the standard library [venv](https://docs.python.org/3/library/venv.html) module.
+Creating a virtual environment with it is as easy as running `python3 -m venv /path/to/environment`.
+Run `. /path/to/environment/bin/activate` to start using it and `deactivate` to deactivate.

-With virtualenv, pip is used to install all dependencies.
+With virtualenv and venv, pip is used to install all dependencies.
 An increasing number of packages are using [`wheel`](http://pythonwheels.com), so pip downloads and installs them as binaries.
 This means they have no build dependencies and are much faster to install.
 If the installation of a package fails because of its native extensions or system library dependencies and you are not root, you have to revert to Conda (see below).

 To keep a log of the packages used in your package, run `pip freeze > requirements.txt` in the root of your package.
 If some of the packages listed in `requirements.txt` are needed during testing only, use an editor to move those lines to `test_requirements.txt`.
 Now your package can be installed with
 ```